 A drum set in a left-handed configuration simply mirrors a standard right-handed setup.
 Your hi-hat goes on the right, the right cymbal on the left, and the bass drum on the left.

 Do left-handed drummers face extra challenges as they learn to play drums?
 How hard is it for left-handed people to play drums right-handed?
 Aren’t drummers supposed to be ambidextrous?
 Does playing left-handed yield any unique advantages?

 As a summary:

-A standard drum set can be set up in a left-handed configuration just by switching the positions of the drums and cymbals.
-The same applies for many electronic drum sets.
+- A standard drum set can be set up in a left-handed configuration just by switching the positions of the drums and cymbals.
+The same applies to many electronic drum sets.

-Scientists have shown that people are either born with a right-hand gene or a non-right hand gene.
-And, about one-tenth of the world’s current population is left-handed.
-But lefties (or southpaws as they are commonly known) often get the short end of the stick because society is oriented and designed for the majority.
+About one-tenth of the world’s current population is left-handed.
+But lefties often get the short end of the stick because society is oriented and designed for the majority.

 For this very reason, many left-handed people are forced (either by teachers or due to a lack of options) to adjust or repurpose their wiring and learn things in an arguably unnatural way.
 This problem extends into the world of drumming as well.

 In this article, we salute all southpaws out there and outline the general aspects of left-handed drumming alongside some helpful tips to help you understand what you are signing up for.

 Right-handed vs Left-handed Drumming

 The traditional technique to play drums is called the cross-handed technique.
 This works perfectly well for right-handed drummers because the conventional drum setup enables them to play the kick with their right foot, the hi-hat with their right hand, and the snare with their left.